Skip to content

 class CheckExecutor:

-Provides all the logic to actually run checks.
-It contains methods to
+"""Provide all the logic to actually run checks.

 Args: